chaitanya-basava/llm-zoomcamp-2024/02-open-source-llms/homework.md

 Test the following prompt: "10 * 10".
 What's the answer?

+Answer: `The answer to the prompt is 100.`

 ## Q4.
 Donwloading the weights

 We don't want to pull the weights every time we run